Performances

 This program carries that sensibility into moving images.
 Time stretches.
 Gestures repeat.
 The camera observes without insisting on explanation.
 What emerges is a cinema of presence, where Black life is not defined by crisis or resolution but by texture: light sparkling on skin, the layered weight of silence, and the poetry of routine.
 As a group, the program invites viewers to honor the ordinary, to notice what and whom often goes unseen, and to recognize the radical tenderness of just being.

 In collaboration with BlackStar Film Festival.
-Films will run on a loop.
 Total run time is 85 minutes.

 For any accessibility needs, please email [email protected].